hahntrn/cs144-lab0-sponge/writeups/lab4.md

 Program Structure and Design of the TCPConnection:
 In `connect()`:
+  - first call to sender's `fill_window()`, which will send a SYN flag and any data in the bytestream
+  - send those segments

 In `segment_received()`:
   - give the segment to the receiver to process the ackno and window size
   - reset the time since we last received a segment
   - if the segment has the RST flag set, set both streams to error and set connection state to inactive
+  - if we have initiated a connection (`syn_sent()` is true if the next absolute seqno is > 0), we need to make sure at least one segment is sent in reply to the remote peer,
+    - so if there is no segments ready, we need to put an empty segment into the outbound queue
-  - if we didn't initiate a connection and we get a SYN from the peer, connect
+  - if we didn't initiate a connection and we get a SYN from the remote peer, connect
   - check if we still need to linger
-    - try switching close mode checks if the peer has ended their input, if so, we don't need to linger and can initiate a passive close when conditions are met
+    - try switching close mode checks if the remote peer has ended their input, if so, we don't need to linger and can initiate a passive close when conditions are met (`try_closing_connection()`)

 In `write()`:
+  - if the local peer has ended input or we haven't initiated connection, we can't write anything to the stream
+  - otherwise
+    - write as much as possible to the outbound bytestream
+    - tell the sender to fill the window with segments containing the freshly written bytes and try to send those segments

+In `send_segments()`:
+  - do nothing if connection is inactive
+  - empty the outbounding queue of segments from the sender. for each segment,
+    - check if the receiver has an ackno and window size available, and include it in the segment if there is
+    - set the reset flag if the optional argument rst is true
+    - send it out on the outbound queue of the connection

 In `try_closing_connection()`:

-In `send_segments()`:
+  - if the connection is inactive, no need to close
+  - determine if we need to linger
+  - if the closing conditions are met, set the connection to inactive

 In `tick()`:
+  - exit if connection is inactive
+  - notify the sender's tick
+  - incremend the time since we last received a segment
+  - check if we have made too many retransmissions,
+    - reset the connection if necessary
+  - otherwise, call `send_segments()` to resend any segments the sender might've put on the outbound queue
+  - try closing the connection
+    (if we're lingering, might've lingered long enough)